thedufer/networking-blog/_posts/2017-11-18-perfect-networking.markdown

 off, the bytes are dropped.
 Otherwise, they are transmitted as-is.

 Obviously this is pretty unrealistic, but it's a good place to start.
-In the future, we'll add some features, like making the connections more realistic.
+In the future, we'll add some more features, like making the connections more realistic and assigning each port/node pair a persistent address.

 ## Simulator